• Skip to primary navigation

 Notes

-• Store the leftovers in an airtight container in the fridge for 3-4 days or freeze it for a future meal.
+• Store the leftover spicy cauliflower in an airtight container in the fridge for 2-3 days or you can freeze it for a future meal.

 Nutrition